-◆ Tier 1 Capital (going concern capital)

-◆ Tier 1 Capital (going concern capita)
+- Tier 1 Capital (going concern capital) - Tier 2 Capital (gone concern capital)

 Tier 1 Capital: This form of capital can absorb losses without triggering bankruptcy of the bank.
 Hence, it is the core measure of a bank's financial strength from regulator's point of view.
 The components of Tier 1 Capital are given below: